hundredyearfarms/Hundred-Year-Farms/README.md

 1. Improving system integration to provide all utility services as illustrated above.
 1. Using smart contracts to lower the cost of project capital and administration.

 The second bulleted opportunity is new and so is expanded upon in the diagram below.
 The first panel in the diagram depicts conventional project financing from investor shares.
-The second panel depicts a form of financing, known as a cooperative, that is sometimes used when a project's returns are too low to interest investor-led financing, but where there is high social purpose.
-The third panel proposes to lower the administrative cost of those social purpose cooperatives using smart contracts.
+The second panel depicts a form of direct financing that is sometimes used when a project's returns are too low to interest investor-led financing, but where there is high social purpose.
+The third panel proposes to lower the administrative cost of those social purpose projects using smart contracts.

 <p align="center">
 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/SMARTCONTRACTS.svg" alt="Smart Contract Cooperatives" width="1000">
 </p>

-A recent (2020) example of cooperative financing, using a project structure similiar to that in the second panel, is given by the [low-carbon biogas-from-waste project](https://www.torontozoo.com/tz/biogas) at the Toronto Zoo.
-They were able to organize their project as a cooperative since their project had a social purpose which allowed them to raise money by selling bonds with 5% returns as opposed to the 15% or more that an investor-led project would require.
-Smart contracts, as shown in the third panel, have the potential to further lower the cost of running social purpose cooperatives which could help bring certain carbon negative technologies forward (installations or equipment manufacture).
+A recent (2020) example of direct financing, using a project structure similiar to that in the second panel, is given by the [low-carbon biogas-from-waste project](https://www.torontozoo.com/tz/biogas) at the Toronto Zoo.
+Their project had a social purpose which allowed them to raise money by selling bonds directly to users at 5% return as opposed to the 15% or more that an investor-led project would require.
+Smart contracts, as shown in the third panel, have the potential to further lower the cost of direct funded social purpose projects and that could help bring certain carbon negative technologies forward (installations or equipment manufacture).

 - [US Federal Reserve - Smart Contract Research Report](https://research.stlouisfed.org/publications/review/2021/02/05/decentralized-finance-on-blockchain-and-smart-contract-based-financial-markets)
 - [OASIS Standards Body - Baseline Protocol for Smart Contracts](https://docs.baseline-protocol.org/baseline-protocol/architecture)